libmapper/libmapper/doc/how_to_compile_and_run.md

 programs that do not use the computer's native architecture.
 For example, Processing.org and Cycling 74's Max/MSP are 32-bit applications, even if you are running a 64-bit version of OS X.
-Therefore after building libmapper, it _will not work_ with these programs.
+Therefore after building libmpr, it _will not work_ with these programs.

 We recommend that on OS X you build a universal binary, since we have found it saves a lot of trouble later on.
-Note that you must build universal binaries of liblo as well as libmapper.
+Note that you must build universal binaries of liblo as well as libmpr.

-To do so, for both liblo and libmapper, you must perform the `configure` and `make` steps with the following flags:
+To do so, for both liblo and libmpr, you must perform the `configure` and `make` steps with the following flags:

     ./configure CFLAGS="-arch i386 -arch x86_64" \